New pandemic-related restrictions in Hungary starting from 11 November 2020November 9, 2020

 Entry to Hungary

 The same travel restrictions apply as since the beginning of September.
-Tourism is not allowed, but residents of Hungary can enter freely, business travel is permitted, and even third-country nationals may enter Hungary for a handful of specific reasons, with a police clearance.
+Tourism is not allowed, but residents of Hungary can enter freely, business travel is permitted (with a few restrictions as of 1 March 2021), and even third-country nationals may enter Hungary for a handful of specific reasons, with a police clearance.

 Curfew, masks, social distancing